symfony/symfony-docs/html_sanitizer.rst

                     app.post_sanitizer:
                         # ...

-                        # specifies the max input length.
-Inputs longer than this value will be
+                        # inputs longer (in characters) than this value will be truncated
                         max_input_length: 30000 # default: 20000

     .. code-block:: xml